joakimremler/YRGO_docker/README.md

     $ docker image ls

-## 5. Run our new image.
+## 5. Run your new image.

 Now we have build our new image and we are ready to run it.
+To run this container in the background we add a `-d` flag.

-    $ docker run kalleanka/htop bash
+    $ docker run -d kalleanka/loop

----
+docker ps

+docker exec -it 773b9376b221 bash

+## docker rm -f 773b9376b221

 First create a file called `Dockerfile`, you can use ´nano´.
 In this file we need some instructions that tells the Dockerfile what type of base image it will use and that is the `From` instruction.